Checklist for new programme students and students taking freestanding courses

 Your course coordinator decides what will be available in Canvas.
 Generally, you will be given read-only access to the course once you have been admitted.
 You will not be able to submit assignments, take quizzes or make posts until you have registered on the course.
 Keep in mind that the content of each Canvas course may vary.

-Depending on whether you are newly admitted to a programme or to a course, registration takes place in different ways.
+Depending on whether you are admitted to a programme or to a course, registration takes place in different ways.

-In order to be registered, you must first activate your SLU student account.
+To register, you must first activate your SLU student account.

 Admitted to a programme

-If you are admitted to a programme, you will be registered after you have attended the roll call on the first day of the semester.
-Registration on the programme and on the courses during the first semester is handled by SLU, so you cannot register for the course yourself during the first semester of the programme.Contact your programme director of studies or course administrator if you have questions about registration for the first course in a programme.
-Their contact details can be found on the course page, which you can find most easily by clicking on the course title in your framework schedule on the programme page.
-Admissions Office at SLU cannot register students.
+Contact your programme director of studies or course administrator if you have questions about registering on the first programme course.
+Their contact details can be found on the course page, which you open by clicking on the course title in your framework schedule on the programme page.
+The SLU Admissions Office cannot register students.

-Admitted to a free-standing course
+Admitted to a freestanding course

-Registration is done via Ladok Student.
-If you are admitted to a free-standing course or to a course within your programme, you must register yourself online to keep your place on the course.
-If you cannot register for the course yourself, you can ask the course leader to register you at the start of the course.You must register for the courses you are going to study.
-You can register online at the earliest one week before the course starts via Ladok Student.
-To register in Ladok Student, follow the steps below:
+You register in Ladok Student.
+If you are admitted to a freestanding course or to a course within your programme, you must register yourself online to keep your place.
+If you cannot register for the course yourself, you can ask the course coordinator to register you at the start of the course.

-1. Go to Ladok Student
+1. Go to Ladok Student.

-2. Select "Login via your university"
+2. Select ‘Login via your university’.

-You will need to register each academic session for the courses you will study.
-The earliest you can register online is one week before the start of a course.If you cannot register for a course, it may be because:
+You must register for the courses you want to take each semester.
+The earliest you can register online is one week before the start of a course.
+If you cannot register for a course, it may be because of one of the following:

 • The registration period has not started or has ended.

-• You have been admitted with conditions.
+• You have been conditionally admitted.

 Further information, including details on where to collect your personal access card, is available on the page Access card and lock-up times.